openhab/openhabian/docs/openhabian.md

 <a id="manual-setup"></a>
 ### Other Linux Systems (add openHABian just like any other software)
-Going beyond what the RPi image provides, we support running openHABian on x86 hardware on top of any existing Debian installation.
+Going beyond what the RPi image provides, you can also openHABian on x86 hardware on top of any existing Debian installation.
+Please note that the unattended install is tailored to work for Raspberries.
+We cannot test HW/OS combos beyond RPis upfront so there is no promise for this work.
+See the [Hardware and OS section](#hardware-and-os-support) for details on supported hardware and OSs before you proceed.
 Note that although the core parts of openHABian were reported to work on there, Ubuntu is not supported and untested.
-See the [README](https://github.com/openhab/openhabian#hardware-and-os-support) for details on supported hardware and OSs before you proceed.
+If you try and fail, please help and drop us a note on Github with debug log enabled, see [DEBUG guide](openhabian-DEBUG.md).
 ***

 Start with a fresh installation of your operating system, login and run